doctor doctor

 Therefore, everyone must be aware of such indicators so that prompt diagnosis may be made and lives can be saved.
 To raise awareness, here is a compiled list of warning signs and symptoms of lung cancer.

-• Intractable Cough.
+• Intractable cough.

 • Heartburn that won't go away.